Emission reductions: the countries doing the ‘dirty work’ for Switzerland

 Federica Dossi of Carbon Market Watch, an NGO based in Brussels, says that the rules under Article 6.2 of the Paris Agreement are not robust enough to ensure transparent trading of high-quality credits.
 “Article 6.2 is based on the exchange of emissions between states without centralised oversight, leaving environmental integrity, transparency, and other aspects to the discretion of the participating countries,” she told Swissinfo in an email, adding that developed countries should adopt more ambitious decarbonisation measures within their own borders.

 “They should not use Article 6 to meet their climate targets.
 They bear significant historical responsibility for emissions and must prioritise domestic action,” she said.
-Article 6 was designed to increase ambition in national climate goals—not replace domestic efforts, Dossi adds.
+Article 6 was designed to increase ambition in national climate goals – not replace domestic efforts, Dossi adds.

 Swiss authorities say all offsetting projects must meet high standards and are regularly monitored.
 But the FOEN acknowledges that the impact on climate protection cannot always be proven with absolute certainty, since the emissions reductions are calculated in relation to a hypothetical future without the project.